arthur7373/linux-training/level2/2-3-Boot-process.md

 ### PRACTICE

 #### Find out which initialization process (with PID **1**) is running in your Linux.
-_How to do:_ You need to run command that shows all processes in tree-like manner and see the name of top process.
+_HINT:_ You need to run command that shows all processes in **tree-like** manner and see the name of top process.

 &nbsp;
 &nbsp;